GuildOfWeavers/AirScript/AirAssembly.md

 A detailed explanation of each type of static register is provided in the following sections.

 #### Input registers
-Input register declaration specifies what inputs are required by the computation, and describes the logic needed to transform these inputs into register traces.
-The declaration expression has the following form:
+Input register declarations specify what inputs are required by the computation, and describes the logic needed to transform these inputs into register traces.
+Input register declaration expression has the following form:
 ```
 (input <visibility> <binary?> <type> <filling> <steps?>)
 ```
-where
+where:
 * `visibility` can be either `secret` or `public`.
 Values for `secret` input registers are assumed be known only to the prover and need to be provided only at the proof generation time.
 Values for `public` input registers must be known to both, the prover and the verifier, and must be provided at the time of proof generation, as well as, at the time of proof verification.
 * An optional `binary` attribute indicates whether the input register accepts only binary values (ones and zeros).
-* Input `type` can be `scalar`, `vector`, or a reference to a parent register. `scalar` input registers expect a single value; `vector` input registers expect a list of at least one value and the length of the list must be a power of 2.
+* Input `type` can be `scalar`, `vector`, or a reference to a parent register. `scalar` input registers expect a single value; `vector` input registers expect a list of at least one value, and the length of the list must be a power of 2.
 References to parent registers have the form `(parent <index>)`, where `index` is the index of the parent register.
 This allows forming of nested inputs (see [examples](#Nested-input-registers) for more info).
 * `filling` can be either `sparse` or a `fill` expression. `sparse` filling indicates that values at steps other than input alignment steps are unimportant. `fill` expression has the form `(fill <value>)`, where `value` is a scalar value to be inserted into the register trace at all unaligned steps (see [examples](#Single-input-register) for more info).
 * `steps` expression has the form `(steps <count>)`, where `count` specifies the number of steps by which a register trace should be expanded for each input value. `steps` expression can be provided only for "leaf" input registers (see [examples](#Nested-input-registers) for more info).